TokisanGames/Terrain3D/doc/api/class_terrain3ddata.rst

 |void| **set_pixel**\ (\ map_type\: :ref:`MapType<enum_Terrain3DRegion_MapType>`, global_position\: :ref:`Vector3<class_Vector3>`, pixel\: :ref:`Color<class_Color>`\ ) :ref:`🔗<class_Terrain3DData_method_set_pixel>`

 Sets the pixel for the map type associated with the specified position.
-This method is fine for setting a few pixels, but if you wish to modify thousands of pixels quickly, you should get the region and :ref:`Terrain3DRegion.get_map<class_Terrain3DRegion_method_get_map>` to edit the images directly.
+This method is fine for setting a few pixels, but if you wish to modify thousands of pixels quickly, you should get the region and use :ref:`Terrain3DRegion.get_map<class_Terrain3DRegion_method_get_map>`, then edit the images directly.

 After setting pixels you need to call :ref:`force_update_maps<class_Terrain3DData_method_force_update_maps>`.
 You may also need to regenerate collision if you don't have dynamic collision enabled.